damongolding/immich-kiosk/README.md

 Offline Mode allows you to download assets for offline viewing.
 This feature is useful when you want to view your photos without an active connection to Immich (after download).

+### Limitations of Offline Mode

+When using Offline Mode, some Kiosk features are unavailable.
+These include:

+- Experimental Album Video
+- Album Ordering
+- Like/Hide Buttons

 ### Setting Up Offline Mode

 1. If you are using Docker and want offline assets to persist between container restarts, mount a volume into the container.